-Omicron Delta Kappa Society (ODK)
+Omicron Delta Kappa

 The object of the Panhellenic Association shall be to develop and maintain women's fraternity life and interfraternity relations at a high level of accomplishment and in so doing to: - Consider the goals and ideals of member groups as continually applicable to campus and personal life. - Promote superior scholarship and basic intellectual development. - Cooperate with member women's fraternities and the university/college administration in concern for and maintenance of high social and moral standards. - Act in accordance with National Panhellenic Conference (NPC Unanimous Agreements, resolutions and policies. - Act in accordance with such rules established by the Panhellenic Council as to not violate the sovereignty, rights and privileges of member women's fraternities.

-Pre-Health Professionals Club
+Pre-Health Professions Club

 This organization or society will serve to foster awareness for psychological study and research.
 We will provide a link between students and the research opportunities on campus.
 Our goal is to become more involved and active within our varied interests in psychology.
 It will also be the mission of Psychology Club to provide programming related to the academic and scientific field of psychology to The College of Idaho student body.